 Dental implants are an advanced solution to tooth loss that replaces the tooth root in addition to the visible crown in your smile.
 Thanks to advances in modern dental technology, you can have a titanium implant surgically placed into your jaw and permanently integrated with the jawbone.
-When it comes to long-term solution for tooth loss, no other option can truly compare to the durability, functionality and reliability of dental implants in Longmont, CO.
+When it comes to long-term solutions for tooth loss, no other option can truly compare to the durability, functionality and reliability of dental implants in Longmont, CO.
 To learn more or schedule a consultation to speak with Dr. Dan at Longmont Complete Dentistry, contact us today!

 Why Choose Longmont Complete Dentistry for Dental Implants?

-- Additional Financing Available
+- Additional Dental Financing Options Available